pramodnagare/SFL/README.md

  ### D. Airflow and Postgres Setup:
  1. Refer docker-compose.yml file for the implementation
- 2. We have two containers running:
+ 2. We have 3 containers running:
     * Postgres Database
     * Airflow Scheduler
     * Airflow Webserver